Can I expect to get crew for all aspects of production?

 If you are bringing in specialized/oversized equipment on your flight into the UAE, the customs could hold it until you bring back a permit to release the equipment.
 This is more for commercial sized work and not a hassle with, for example, 2 or 3 DSLRs and some lens.
 The permit ensures you are not bringing all this equipment to resell and that you will take it back once your work is complete

 Are the media shooting requirements the same for all the Emirates across the UAE?

 The Dubai Film and TV Commission arranges permission for local production companies, and has the authority to get permits for all Emirates except Sharjah & Abu Dhabi.
 Abu Dhabi Film Commission handles permissions there, which can take 5 working days, and even longer for aerials.
 For permission to shoot in Sharjah, a letter needs to be taken to their Media Council for approval, which can take time.
 D-Seven Motion Pictures can approach them and give you further information if required.
 Please feel free to contact D-Seven Motion Pictures if you need help on the same or further information.

 What do I get with my permit?

 Your permit entitles you to shoot on the dates of the locations you have asked for.
-As you are our guest; we will appoint an account manager that will be with you on the days of the shooting to ensure you are not burdened with dealing with officials to show permits when you are losing valuable shots.
-By arranging the permits through D-SEVEN Motion Pictures, we ensure faster operations and hassle free shoots.
+As you are our guest, we will appoint an account manager that will be with you on the days of the shooting to ensure you are not burdened with dealing with officials to show permits when you are losing valuable shots.
+By arranging the permits through D-Seven Motion Pictures, we ensure faster operations and hassle-free shoots.